Chiapas: Pre-Columbian Era

-Hunter gatherers began to occupy the central valley of the state around 7000 BCE, but little is known about them.
-In the pre Classic period from 1800 BCE to 300 CE, agricultural villages appeared all over the state although hunter gather groups would persist for long after the era.
+Hunter-gatherers began to occupy the central valley of the state around 7000 BCE, but little is known about them.
+In the pre-Classical period from 1800 BCE to 300 CE, agricultural villages appeared all over the state, although hunter-gatherer groups would persist long after the era.

-Recent excavations in the Soconusco region of the state indicate that the oldest civilization to appear in what is now modern Chiapas is that of the Mokaya, which were cultivating corn and living in houses as early as 1500 BCE, making them one of the oldest in Mesoamerica.
-There is speculation that these were the forefathers of the Olmec, migrating across the Grijalva Valley and onto the coastal plain of the Gulf of Mexico to the north, which was Olmec territory.
+Recent excavations in the Soconusco region of the state indicate that the oldest civilization to appear in what is now modern Chiapas was that of the Mokaya, who were cultivating maize and living in houses as early as 1500 BCE, making them one of the oldest in Mesoamerica.
+There is speculation that these were the ancestors of the Olmec, migrating across the Grijalva Valley and onto the coastal plain of the Gulf of Mexico to the north, which was Olmec territory.
 The descendants of Mokaya are the Mixe-Zoque.
-During the pre Classic era, it is known that most of Chiapas was not Olmec, but had close relations with them, especially the Olmecs of the Isthmus of Tehuantepec.
+During the pre-Classical era, it is known that most of Chiapas was not Olmec, but had close relations with them, especially the Olmecs of the Isthmus of Tehuantepec.

 Jaguar sculpture from Cintalapa dating between 1000 and 400 BCE on display at the Regional Museum of Anthropology and History of Chiapas.